MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods/devenv-business-attribute.md

 For more information about the different event types, see [Event Types](../devenv-event-types.md).

 ## Example
 This example publishes a business type event by using the OnAddressLineChanged method.
 The method takes a single text data type parameter.
-The IncludeSender argument are set to **false**.
+The IncludeSender argument is set to **false**.

 ```
 [BusinessEvent(false)]